vdespa/postman-quick-reference-guide/docs/cheatsheet.rst

 Local variables
 ---------------

-Local variables are only available withing the request that has set them or when using Newman / Collection runner during the entire exection.
+Local variables are only available withing the request that has set them or when using Newman / Collection runner during the entire execution.

 **When to use:**